Paulo Cesar Duque-Estrada

-Paulo Cesar Duque-Estrada (born November 22, 1956) is a Professor of Contemporary Philosophy and Associate Vice-President for Academic Affairs (Graduate Programs and Research) at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+Paulo Cesar Duque-Estrada (born November 22, 1956) is a Brazilian philosopher.
+He is a Professor of Contemporary Philosophy and Associate Vice-President for Academic Affairs (Graduate Programs and Research) at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
 He has served as executive secretary (2010–2011), vice-president (2011–2012) and president (2012–2013) of the National Forum of Associate Vice-Presidents for Research and Graduate Programs (FOPROP).

 He is an expert in Continental philosophy, and his research revolves around Heidegger, Gadamer, Levinas and Paul Ricoeur.
 A leading interpreter of the philosophy of Jacques Derrida, he was the first scholar to bring Derridean thought to the field of philosophy within the academic environment in Brazil.

 Early life and education

-Born in Rio de Janeiro into an intellectual family, he is the great-grandson of French feminist Joséphine Bouju, assistant of Jean-Martin Charcot, and grandson of prominent journalist and politician Generoso Ponce Filho, owner of the Brazilian branch of RKO Pictures.
+Born in Rio de Janeiro, he is the great-grandson of Joséphine Bouju, French nurse assistant to Jean-Martin Charcot, and grandson of journalist and politician Generoso Ponce Filho, owner of the Brazilian branch of RKO Pictures.

 He received both his B.A. and M.A. from PUC-Rio, and his Ph.D. from Boston College.
 Later, as a visiting scholar, he developed a post-doctoral research on the subject of hermeneutics and deconstruction at the New School for Social Research, New York.